-General Technical Electives

-The purpose of the technical electives is to advance the scientific or engineering background of the chemical engineers.
-The technical electives program consists of a minimum of twelve credits taken from the College of Engineering and the College of Arts and Sciences (see below).
+TECHNICAL ELECTIVES General Technical Electives 15^{25,4F-5} The purpose of the technical electives is to advance the scientific or engineering background of the chemical engineers.
+The technical electives program consists of a minimum of fifteen credits taken from the College of Engineering and the College of Arts and Sciences (see below).
 At least three of these courses (nine credits) must be at the intermediate level (generally 300-600).
 Students should select their technical electives in the spring of sophomore year to avoid scheduling conflicts.
 Students should formulate an academic plan for their technical and chemical engineering electives with the assistance of their academic advisor.

 The technical elective program is under constant review by the faculty.
-An updated list is available in the department office, and a formal mechanism exists to make substitutions coupled with the Chemical Engineering Technical Electives to obtain a technical concentration.
+An updated list is available in the department office, and a formal mechanism exists to make substitutions for technical electives.
+The Technical Electives may be coupled with the Chemical Engineering Technical Electives to obtain a torbuical exponentation to obtain a technical concentration.

-Chemical Engineering Technical Electives 12-9^{4rs} The curriculum provides three chemical engineering technical electives in the senior year.
-In addition, the student can exchange one of the General Technical Electives provided in the senior year for a Chemical Engineering Technical Elective after consultation with the academic advisor.
+Chemical Engineering Technical Electives94 The curriculum provides three chemical engineering technical electives in the senior year.
 These courses are intended to provide some flexibility in selecting a chemical engineering program at the advanced level.
 Students should decide with the assistance of their advisor if they should conduct a program of independent research and then choose their course elective(s).

-Chemical engineering technical electives are defined as follows:
+Chemical engineering technical electives are defined as

-Any Chemical Engineering course numbered 466 to 474; UNIV 401-UNIV 402 Senior Thesis (directed by a Chemical Engineering Faculty); any 600- or 800-level course in Chemical Engineering.
-Courses at the 600 and 800-level are graduate courses open, with the consent of the instructor, to students with senior standing.
+follows: Any Chemical Engineering course numbered 466 to 474; UNIV 401-UNIV 402 Senior Thesis (directed by a Chemical Engineering Faculty); any 600- or 800-level course in Chemical Engineering.
+Courses at the 600 and 800-level are graduate courses open, with the consent of the instructor to students with senior standing.